Meet & Greet

 He could have had his prized possession sooner.
 In 2012, our club emailed his club about the program, but got no response.

-Short list of Opening Up Digital Fiction Competition (also fourth place in People’s Choice category)
+Short list in Opening Up Digital Fiction Competition, Arts and Humanities Research Council, U.K. Fourth place in People’s Choice category.

 The club has scored a major acquisition: Charlie Sifford’s autograph.
 Mr. Sifford, who did not enjoy the kind of celebrity he deserved, might smile ruefully at the reason.
 The recipient of the autograph gave it away.